drkmark/dns4.cc/README.md

 all our servers are **public, dnssec capable, non-blocking, non-logging and non-filtered** and work like DNSCrypt public resolvers and/or anonymization relays.

-to start using our network simply add the lists of dns4.cc servers and anonymization relays into your `dnscrypt-proxy.toml` config, restart the service and enjoy. > and yes, we bravely expect you've installed dnscrypt-proxy on your endpoint already. :wink:
+to start using our network simply add the lists of dns4.cc servers and anonymization relays into your `dnscrypt-proxy.toml` config, restart the service and enjoy.
+> right, we bravely expect you've installed dnscrypt-proxy on your endpoint already. :wink:

 **if not, visit [dnscrypt-proxy repo](https://github.com/DNSCrypt/dnscrypt-proxy) for more details and return here when done. theory and other useful info would be found at [DNSCrypt website](https://dnscrypt.info/)**